-Rea said the Alaska situation was particularly disturbing because of the so-called synergistic effect of combined poisons, "No one knows which But ... there will be a situation where one adds to the protective masks or respirators cleaning the another , and another, and so on
+Rea said the Alaska simution was particularly disturbing because of the so-called synergistic effect of combined poisons, "No one knows which toxina or which combinations will be synergistic

 The doctor said it was "ridiculous" for Pete Leathard, president of Veco, to deny that Inipol is toxic.
 Last month, in an interview with the Globe, Leathard, citing protective steps be said the firm took, said of Inipol: "Our position is we don't see how it could have caused any problems."